andrecossa5/MiTo_benchmark_repro/README.md

 this folder stores all preprocessed `data` and the associated `results` folders supporting the manuscript findings.

+## Reproduce environment
+To run this code, we need to install `MiTo` and its dependencies.
+See [MiTo](https://github.com/andrecossa5/MiTo).

 ## Reproduce analyses
 The `code` directory stores all the code to reproduce the main (Fig. 2-5) and Supplementary (Supp 2-20) figures.
 To acess that, clone the repo: